caninereason/wink/README.md

         - subscribe - flags the user as subscribed, showing a message confirming and sends them an email informing them of their subscription.
         - Artists - Gives a dropdown of available artists on the site.
         - Mediums - shows the user a dropdown of the different artistic mediums available to view.
+        - Contact us - links to a simple form where the user can send us an email.
+This is hidden should the user be logged out.
         - Cart - links to the cart page, where users can view their cart and what artworks they have in their cart for purchase.
-They can change the quantity, remove the package, or proceed to the checkout.
+They can change the quantity, remove the item, or proceed to the checkout.
         - My Account - gives an unregistered user the ability to login or register, should the user be logged in, it allows them to see their profile information, or to logout.Should the user have staff status they can further edit products and details here.

     ![Navigation Bar ](media/nav.png)